Adnan-Najjar/GoPray/README.md

 # GoPray

-Lightweight prayer times program that can be customized with reminders, sounds and commands after and before an Atha'an
+Lightweight prayer times program that can be customized with reminders, sounds and commands after and before an Atha'an.

 ## Features